azim19/parwiz-training/README.md

-# parwiz-training
+# Parwiz-trainings
-start from basic
+Start from basic